snorkyware/ValheimPlus/README.md

 - Option to show boats and carts on the map with icons.
 - Automatically share all created pins with everyone connected to the Server.

+### Time

+- Force a fixed time of day.
+- Change day duration.
+- Modify duration of night.

 ### Camera

 - Change the player's Field of View.